 The Best Tools for Streamlining Your Content Automation Process

-Start by matching tool capabilities to the workflow stage you want to automate: content ideation and drafting, CMS publishing, editorial orchestration, integrations, and analytics-driven optimization.
+Begin by matching tool features to the workflow stage you want to automate.
+This includes content ideation, drafting, CMS publishing, editorial organization, integrations, and data-driven optimization.
 Choosing one tool per stage reduces overlap and keeps ownership clear, while a lightweight middleware layer ties them together.

 Content creation & AI assistants